voostindie/magisto/README.md

 By running Magisto on those Git repositories and sticking the output on a web server, we get distraction-free documentation.

-## Installation
+## Requires

 Magisto requires Java 7 or later.
+That's it.

+## Usage

+Magisto can be used in two ways: as a standalone application, and as a Maven plugin.

+### Standalone

-It comes as a ZIP that you have to unpack.
-In the `bin` directory you'll find run scripts for your favorite OS.
+Magisto comes as a ZIP that you have to unpack.
+In the `bin` directory you'll find scripts for your favorite OS.
 (Note: I don't use Windows myself, so I couldn't test that particular script.)

-## Usage

 Run Magisto with the `-h` or `--help` command line argument to get something like this: